Winter SUP paddling tips from SUP My Race

 Winter SUP Boards

-You can paddle any board in winter, as long as it floats and it is in good condition then go for it.
+You can paddle any board in winter, as long as it floats and it is in good condition, then go for it.
 BUT you will have a better time if that board keeps your feet dry.

-I am very lucky to have a winter board, I know that most paddlers do not have this luxury but for cold water paddling the most important attribute for a board is volume.
+I am very lucky to have a winter board.
+I know that most paddlers do not have this luxury, but for cold water paddling, the most important attribute for a board is volume.
 And that volume has to be used in the right place.

-My EO SUP Nebula was not made for me and as such it is a little low in volume, this means that my feet are often wet and more so when carrying extra kit for winter paddling.
-It is also quite a narrow board for my height so I tend not to use it much in winter.
+My EO SUP Nebula was not made for me, and as such, it is a little low in volume.
+This means that my feet are often wet, and more so when carrying extra kit for winter paddling.
+It is also quite a narrow board for my height, so I tend not to use it much in winter.

 I love my Blackfish flatdeck, it is wide, stable, fast and high volume.
 But it has a major flaw for winter, it traps water in the recessed (not flat!) deck, and that is a recipe for very cold feet.
-I do use it in winter but prefer not to, only if I have to paddle quickly or I will be stopping frequently for a walk around.
+I do use it in winter, but prefer not to, only if I have to paddle quickly or I will be stopping frequently for a walk around.

-My Sunova Allwater is my winter board, narrower and with less volume than the Infinity it has the advantage of a very deep dugout and excellent drainage.
-My feet stay dry when paddling the Sunova and that matters.
-It is slower and not as good as carrying cargo but those two disadvantages are offset by the warmer feet.
+My Sunova Allwater is my winter board, narrower and with less volume than the Infinity.
+It has the advantage of a very deep dugout and excellent drainage.
+My feet stay dry when paddling the Sunova, and that matters.
+It is slower and not as good as carrying cargo, but those two disadvantages are offset by the warmer feet.

 Airboard Rocket Light, also a very cool board

 Inflatables are (usually) great in winter too.
-A thicker board which does not hold water on the deck is key to warm feet and inflatables have the huge advantage of being robust, there is nothing worse than carrying an expensive SUP down an icy path on the way to the water and feeling your feet slip ... inflatables bounce, carbon boards do not!
-My Airboard Rocket Light is great for calm water paddling in cold water but I have yet to try it in ice.
+A thicker board which does not hold water on the deck is key to warm feet, and inflatables have the huge advantage of being robust.
+There is nothing worse than carrying an expensive SUP down an icy path on the way to the water and feeling your feet slip ... inflatables bounce, carbon boards do not!
+My Airboard Rocket Light is great for calm water paddling in cold water, but I have yet to try it in ice.

 Winter Paddle and Fin Choice

-My fin is usually an FCS II click fin, no tools to use with frozen hands.
-For my Airboard I use the supplied tool-less fin for the same reason and there are many reports of FCS II fins going missing from the type of fin box used on many inflatable SUPs.
+For my Airboard, I use the supplied tool-less fin for the same reason, no screw to drop.
+Be aware that there have been many reports of FCS II fins going missing from the type of fin box used on many inflatable SUPs, so make sure any click fin is a good fit before you get on the water.

 Additional Winter Kit

 Winter paddling requires that you take extra equipment with you, just in case.
-This is my kit layout, from the top, clockwise but before I list that one item it not visible in the image...
+This is my kit layout, from the top, clockwise

-• Heavy duty 20l rolltop drybag for everything and a lighter drybag for clothing.
+• Heavy-duty 20L rolltop drybag for everything and a lighter drybag for clothing.

 • 2 hats, one lightweight worn while paddling and one warmer for stops and paddling back after stopping.